 Standard First Aid CPR and AED – Adult

-This is the American Red Cross 8-hour course in Standard First Aid, Cardiopulmonary Resuscitation, and Automated Electronic Defibrillators.
+This is the BasicPlus CPR, AED, and First aid for adults in Standard First Aid, Cardiopulmonary Resuscitation, and Automated Electronic Defibrillators.
 This class also meets the First Aid requirements of Basics Safety Training under the STCW Code.
 IWA also offers Medic First Aid courses.

 Deckhand Basic Training

 This 7-day course is designed to acquaint the prospective entry-level deckhand with life on the river and to assist the deckhand in obtaining a job on a commercial towboat.
 Safety training and hands-on skills are emphasized.

 This one-day Train the Trainer course is for the experienced mariner who desires to become certified as a Designated Examiner by the U.S. Coast Guard.
 A Designated Examiner certifies the competency of persons working in the maritime environment who are advancing their licenses or certifications.

 Current Huntington firemen provide expert instruction in our firefighting courses.

 This is a U.S. Coast Guard approved comprehensive 4-hour course in the theory and practice of marine firefighting.
 The course includes both classroom instruction and hands-on training in exterior and interior firefighting.
 This course is required for all candidates for an engineering license and for all deck licenses over 200 tons.
 The course is also approved by the U.S. Coast Guard for international operations under the STCW code.

 Tank Barge Firefighting

 This class is required by the U.S. Coast Guard prior to issuance of an endorsement as Tankerman-Person in Charge.
 The class familiarizes the prospective tankerman with the theory and science of firefighting and provides hands-on experience in extinguishing large fires.